OpenF2/F2/docs/src/index.md

 ### Collaboration

-The F2.js JavaScript library is an open-source SDK managed on GitHub.
-F2 chose this route to allow developers to contribute to the success of the open standard and SDKs.
-GitHub's tools make collaboration easy, you can get started collaborating today.
+The F2.js JavaScript library is an open-source front-end development SDK managed on GitHub.
+F2 chose this route to allow developers to contribute to the success of both the open standard and SDKs.
+GitHub's tools make collaboration easy, and you can get started contributing today.

 All contributors will be expected to follow consistent standards and guidelines when contributing to F2.
 Direct inquiries to [info@openf2.org](mailto:info@openf2.org).

 ### Build